hashicorp/consul/website/source/api/kv.html.md

   A key does not need to exist to be acquired.
 If the lock is already held by the given session, then the `LockIndex` is not incremented but the key contents are updated.
-This lets the current lock holder update the key contents without having to give up the lock and reacquire it.
+This lets the current lock holder update the key contents without having to give up the lock and reacquire it. **Note that an update that does not include the acquire parameter will proceed normally even if another session has locked the key.**

 - `release` `(string: "")` - Specifies to use a lock release operation.
 This is useful when paired with `?acquire=` as it allows clients to yield a lock.
 This